hsuonsivu/hsupublic/3d-models/README.md

 ### Makefile.utensilbox

 Simple utensil boxes which can be stacked.
 Size and number of slots can be tuned to fit a specific furniture.
+No supports needed, you need to press out the lifting holes after printing.

 ![Top box in scad.](utensilboxtop.png)
 ![Lower box with 2 slots in scad.](utensilbox2slot.png)